-Animal manure has been used in vegetables gardens for centuries.
+Animal manure has been used in vegetable gardens for centuries.
 It adds nutrients and organic matter to the soil and aids in the development of a healthy, living soil.
-But lately there have been several health scares linking the use of manure as a fertilizer to breakouts of E. coli (Escherichia coli).
-Is it too risky to add manure to the vegetable garden?
+Lately, there have been several health scares linking the use of manure as a fertilizer to breakouts of E. coli (Escherichia coli).
+Is it too risky to add manure to a vegetable garden?

 According to University of Illinois Plant Pathologist, Nancy Pataky, the bacteria that is already on plant roots, as well as bacteria and fungi in the soil, would compete with E.

 coli and keep it in check, perhaps even feed on it.
 "Additionally, no research has indicated that the E. coli bacterium is anything more than a surface contaminant."